MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-monitoring-server-side-synchronization.md

 ## Potential issues and resolutions

-### Determine if the issue is with the connection to Microsoft Exchange Server on-premises
+### Determine if the issue is with the connection to Exchange Server (on-premises)

-If your organization connects to Microsoft Exchange Server on-premises, you can run the Microsoft Remote Connectivity Analyzer to determine if the issue is with that connection.
+If your organization connects to Exchange Server (on-premises), you can run the Microsoft Remote Connectivity Analyzer to determine if the issue is with that connection.
 See [Test connection to Exchange Server (on-premises)](test-connection-exchange-server-onpremises.md).

 <a name="BKMK_SSSGmail"></a>